csiebler/csiebler.github.io/content/posts/using-langchain-and-chatgpt-turbo-with-azure-openai-service.md

 pip install langchain --upgrade
 ```

+Here, we're using `openai==0.27.8` and `langchain==0.0.240`.
 This is super important, as older versions of the `openai` Python SDK do not support the API version needed to access `gpt-35-turbo`.

 Finally, we can run our sample code:

 {{< gist csiebler 303ae7cf821a90abfebc12c73f4f6835 >}}

-By setting the `openai` configuration, we force LangChain (which uses the OpenAI Python SDK under the hood) to talk to Azure instead of OpenAI directly.
-By specifying `openai.api_version = "2023-03-15-preview"`, we make sure that the openai SDK uses the latest version, which is compatible with the turbo model version.
+By setting the `openai` configuration, we force LangChain (which uses the OpenAI Python SDK under the hood) to talk to Azure OpenAI instead of OpenAI directly.

 ## Summary